boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a chart.
+This option allows you to toggle the visibility of the tooltip in a chart.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/Showtooltip.png)

 ### Show Value in Tooltip

-As it is a percentage type, while you hover on the chart, values will be shown with percentages.
-If you enable this option, the value will be shown in the tooltip.
+When you hover over the chart, values will be displayed as percentages since it is a percentage type.
+If you enable this option, the tooltip will show the value.

 #### Enable Animation